Almost coherent modules and almost coherent sheaves: Almost commutative algebra

-\subsection{Base Change for Almost Modules}
+\subsection{Base change for almost modules}

-The last topic that we want to discuss about almost modules over general rings is their behavior with respect to base change.
-Recall that given a ring homomorphism $\varphi \colon R\to S$ we always do almost mathematics on $S$-modules with respect to the ideal $\m_S:=\m S$; look at Lemma \ref{base-change} to see why $\widetilde{\m_S}$ is flat.
+In this section, we discuss the behavior of almost modules with respect to base change.
+Recall that, for a ring homomorphism $\varphi \colon R\to S$, we always do almost mathematics on $S$-modules with respect to the ideal $\m_S\coloneqq \m S$; look at Lemma~\ref{base-change} for details.

-\begin{lemma} Let $\varphi:R \to S$ be a ring homomorphism, and let $M^a$ be an almost finitely generated (resp. almost finitely presented) $R^a$-module.
-Then the module $M^a_S:=M^a\otimes_{R^a} S^a$ is almost finitely generated (resp. almost finitely presented). \end{lemma} \begin{proof} The claim follows from Lemma~\ref{almost-finitely-presented}\ref{almost-finitely-presented-2} and the fact that for any finitely generated ideal $\m'_0\subset \m_S$ there is a finitely generated ideal $\m_0 \subset \m$ such that $\m'_0 \subset \m_0S$.
-We only give a complete proof in the case of finitely presented modules as the other case is an easier version of the same.
+\begin{lemma} Let $\varphi \colon R \to S$ be a ring homomorphism, and let $M^a$ be an almost finitely generated (resp. almost finitely presented) $R^a$-module.
+Then the module $M^a_S\coloneqq M^a\otimes_{R^a} S^a$ is almost finitely generated (resp. almost finitely presented). \end{lemma} \begin{proof} The claim follows from Lemma~\ref{almost-finitely-presented}\ref{almost-finitely-presented-2} and the fact that, for any finitely generated ideal $\m'_0\subset \m_S$, there is a finitely generated ideal $\m_0 \subset \m$ such that $\m'_0 \subset \m_0S$.
+We give a complete proof only in the case of finitely presented modules because the other case is an easier version of the same argument.